What Does a HR Business Partner Do?

-The secret behind a successful organization is an HR team that strives hard to achieve its goals and becomes a reason for its growth.
+The secret behind a successful organization is a team that strives hard to achieve its goals and becomes a reason for its growth.
 However, they need someone to pave a path for them and make their tasks easier for them.
 To fulfill this duty, the role of Human Resource Business Partner (HRBP) was introduced in the 1990s.

 Let’s get started.

-What is an HR Business Partner?
+What is a HR Business Partner?

 The Role of The HR Business Partner – Duties and Tasks

 More than two decades ago, Dave Ulrich introduced a HR competency model, The Ulrich Model.
 In this model, he compartmentalized all HR functions into four segments.

 The role of HRBP (aka strategic partner) was defined in this model as an entity that works directly with the senior management (of an organization), such as the HR coordinator, to align its business goals with employees and management goals in designated business units.